 The current state of the construction industry was one of the key motivators behind UPCO releasing a parody song and music video of “Old Town Road” by Lil Nas X. While the construction industry may be booming and the need for new buildings and structures has increased, the workforce needed to complete those projects has decreased considerably.
 In fact, workforce shortages remain one of the single most significant threats to the construction industry today.

-A significant part of the problem is the lack of interest from younger generations, such as Millennials and Gen Z, to work in construction despite the surplus of well-paying positions and low-cost or free education and training.
-In many high schools and colleges around the U.S., four-year degrees and white-collar jobs are emphasized over skilled labor training, with certain vocational programs being cut altogether.
-A staggering 80% of U.S. construction firms are having trouble hiring talent, and the trend is predicted to worsen.
+A significant part of the problem is the lack of interest from younger generations, such as Millennials and Gen Z. There is less interest to work in construction despite the surplus of well-paying positions and low-cost or free education and training.
+In many high schools and colleges around the U.S., there is an emphasis on four-year degrees and white-collar jobs over skilled labor training.
+In some cases, they cut certain vocational programs altogether.
+A staggering 80% of U.S. construction firms are having trouble hiring talent.
+Predictions also show that the trend will worsen.

-UPCO has felt the effects of the workforce shortage on its own projects and wanted to find a unique way to reach the next generation of workers through its video and song.
+UPCO has felt the effects of the workforce shortage on its own projects.
+The company wanted to find a unique way to reach the next generation of workers through its video and song.
 St. Louis native and international hip hop recording artist Chingy organized the recording session for “Old Construction Road” as well as lent his vocal talents to a key verse in the song.
-UPCO owner Michael Kennedy, Jr. sings several verses, while the hook and chorus are sung by Square UP employee Cornelius Blanks.
-A music video featuring the trio and other UPCO employees was produced by St. Louis-based video production company Unbridled Media and released to the public on Dec.
+UPCO owner Michael Kennedy, Jr. sings several verses.
+Square UP employee Cornelius Blanks sing the hook and chorus.
+A St. Louis-based video production company, Unbridled Media productd the music video featuring the trio and other UPCO employees.
+They then released it to the public on Dec.
 20, 2019.
 To date, the video has received over 17,000 views on YouTube.

 Hosting a Career Expo and educating this generation is the next step in that process.